GenericMappingTools/GMTjl_doc/documentation/modules/biplot.md

 Create a 2D biplot of the Principal Component Analysis (PCA) of a two-dimensional chart that represents the relationship between the rows and columns of a table.

+The biplot function:

+- Imposes a sign convention, forcing the element with the largest magnitude in each column of coefs to be positive.
+  This action flips some of the vectors in coefs to the opposite direction, but often makes the plot easier to read.
+  Interpretation of the plot is unaffected, because changing the sign of a coefficient vector does not change its meaning.

+- Scales the scores so that they fit on the plot.
+That is, the function divides each score by the maximum absolute value of all scores, and multiplies by the maximum coefficient length of coefs.
+Then biplot changes the sign of the score coordinates according to the sign convention for the coefficients.

 - `cmd0`: The name of a 2D data table file readable with ``gmtread()``, or a ``GMTdataset`` with the data.

 - `arrow`: a tuple with the following values: (len, shape, width, color).
 If this default is used we scale them by fig size.